corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/cordapps/api-vault-query.md

 #### Query for all states using a pagination specification and iterate using the *totalStatesAvailable* field until no further pages available:

+The following code will also detect, using `previousPageAnchor`, if the vault has concurrently changed whilst querying and will try to get the latest up-to-date version.

 ```kotlin
 retry@
 while (true) {